Flora of Scotland: Liverworts and hornworts

 There are numerous common liverworts such as Conocephalum conicum and Marchantia polymorpha.
 Autumn Flapwort (Jamesoniella autumnali), a nationally scarce species most commonly found in the sessile oak woods of western Scotland, was discovered at a site on Ben Lomond in 2008.
 The species is named after the Scottish botanist, William Jameson.
 Northern prongwort is an endemic liverwort found only in the Beinn Eighe nature reserve.
 The high Cairngorms provide sites for a variety of other unusual liverworts including Marsupella arctica, the European distribution of which is confined to two sites here and Svalbard.

 Hornworts are scarce in Scotland, Carolina Hornwort (Phaeoceros carolinianus) for example, having been found only in Lauderdale.

-Lichens

-Lichens are abundant, with 37% of European species represented in just 0.75% of the European land area.
-Most rock surfaces, except those in very exposed places, or that are kept constantly wet by sea or fresh water, become grown with lichens.
-Reindeer Moss (Cladonia rangiferina) is a common species.
-The trunks and branches of large trees are an important lichen habitat, Tree Lungwort being particularly conspicuous.
-In the past lichens were widely used for dyeing clothing.

-Graphis alboscripta and Halecania rhypodiza are endemic species.
-The former is found in the hazel woodlands of the west coast and the latter at only two sites in the Highlands.
-The British ranges of 35 species are confined to the Cairngorm Mountains.
-These include Alectoria ochroleuca, Rinodian parasitica and Cladonia trassii.
-Other nationally rare species found here are Jamesiella scotica, Cladonia botrytes and Ramalina polymorpha.